-Lets talk about health!
+Let’s talk about 5-minute Guacamole health!

 Cilantro!
 One of my favorite herbs.
 I know it wasn’t always this way though.
 For a long time, I thought it tasted like soap.
 But guacamole was actually one of the ways I learned how to love cilantro.
 Cilantro is rich in Vitamin K and A. The vitamin K and calcium content of cilantro can help to build strong bones, teeth, and hair.
 Vitamin A can help support the immune.
 Cilantro has also been shown to help chelate heavy metals such as cadmium, aluminum, lead, and mercury from the body.

 For this recipe, you can add and omit things for your liking.
 My daughter doesn’t like onions so we have made this recipe with and without them.
 You can also add in, jalapeno peppers to give it some kick.
 I don’t because my girls won’t eat it, lol.
 But you can also omit the cilantro if that isn’t your jam.
-But when omitting the cilantro make sure you add some onion to give it some flavor.
+But when omitting the cilantro make sure you add some onion to give it some flavour.

 TIP: KEEPING YOUR GUACAMOLE FROM GOING BROWN WHEN YOU STORE IT.